hyperassembler/HOS/README.md

 They are compile time casts so no runtime overhead.
 They provide a bit better type safety than C style casts.
 The only two casts we would need are probably const_cast and reinterpret_cast.

 ### template
 For type safety for data structures.
 Linux's list.h isn't type safe.
 FreeBSD's queue.h tries to mimic templates with macros, which is less elegant than just using template.
+Update: this might not be true after trying to implement type safe in-place linked list in C++.
+I feel like template is just as inelegant for that.

 ### namespace
 Oh boy how I wish C standard would include namespace, if it weren't for backward compaibility and stable ABI.